SmokinCaterpillar/pypet/doc/source/introduction.rst

 Well, calculating :math:`1.0 * 1.0` is quite boring, we want to figure out more products.
 Let's find the results of the cartesian product set :math:`\{1.0, 2.0, 3.0, 4.0\} \times \{6.0, 7.0, 8.0\}`.
-Therefore we use :func:`~pypet.trajectory.Trajectory.f_explore` in combination with the builder function :func:`~pypet.utils.explore.cartesian_product` that yields the cartesian product of both parameter ranges.
+Therefore, we use :func:`~pypet.trajectory.Trajectory.f_explore` in combination with the builder function :func:`~pypet.utils.explore.cartesian_product` that yields the cartesian product of both parameter ranges.
 You don't have to explore a cartesian product all the time.
 You can explore arbitrary trajectories through your space.
 You only need to pass